 The College of New Jersey

-B.S.
-Chemistry, summa cum laude
+BS in Chemistry, 1988, summa cum laude

 Dr. Daghigh’s current research projects: